Gabonese Republican Guard

 The Gabonese Republican Guard (Garde républicaine de gabonaises) is an independent military formation in the Republic of Gabon that is responsible for protection of government officials and buildings.
 It is the most powerful security unit in Gabon and is responsible for ensuring internal security.
 It is a directly reporting unit of the National Gendarmerie.

 Description

 The Republican Guard was organized as the Presidential Guard from 1960 to 1995.
 President Omar Bongo recruited members of the Presidential Guard from his own Bateke ethnic group.
 The Presidential Guard is committed daily some 750 people for security missions and 150 for missions normal.
 Since the death of Bongo in June 2009, the Republican Guard began to maintain a regular presence at every major intersection in Libreville and Bord de Mer, with French advisors being present at the larger intersections.
 It has close contact in the United States Africa Command East Africa Response Force.

 In late 2015, the Republican Guard acquired a Gulfstream G650 for VIP transport.
+In June of 2025, the Republican Guard's Special Intervention Section, alongside the Gabonese Gendarmerie Tactical Unit and 1st Gabonese Parachute Regiment, the participated in a Joint Combined Exchange Training in Libreville, Gabon that was facilitated the United States Army's 3rd Special Forces Group (Airborne).